 - Open cabinets and closed-off spaces (i.e. closets, utility rooms) to allow the warmer weather to circulate.

 - If temperatures drop to below freezing for several days, you can turn on your faucets to cold water to a slow drip to keep water moving through the pipes to slow the freezing down.

 Here are some tips if your pipes do freeze:

-If you can find the pipe that is frozen, Get out the blow dryer!
-According the American Red Cross, you can also use an electric heating pad wrapped around the pipe, an electric hair dryer, or by wrapping pipes with towels soaked in hot water.
-Do not use a blowtorch, kerosene or propane heater, charcoal stove, or other open flame device.
+- If you can find the pipe that is frozen, Get out the blow dryer!
+According to the American Red Cross, you can also use an electric heating pad wrapped around the pipe, an electric hair dryer, or by wrapping pipes with towels soaked in hot water.
+Do not use a blowtorch, kerosene or propane heater, charcoal stove, or other open flame devices.